Battle of Zhovti Vody: Battle

-Hetman Mikołaj Potocki, who had received word on May 3, 1648, of his son's plight, could not move his forces in time to reinforce the Commonwealth's position, with his forces getting to within 100 km from the site of the battle.
+Hetman Mikołaj Potocki, who had received word on 3 May 1648, of his son's plight, could not move his forces in time to reinforce the Commonwealth's position, with his forces getting to within 100 km from the site of the battle.

 Aftermath

-The majority of the Commonwealth forces either died in battle or were killed shortly thereafter.
-Stefan Potocki was wounded, taken prisoner of war and died from gangrene on May 19, 1648.
+The majority of the Commonwealth's forces either died in battle or were killed shortly thereafter.
+Stefan Potocki was wounded, taken prisoner of war and died from wounds.
 His advisor, Stefan Czarniecki, was also taken prisoner, although he managed to escape soon thereafter.

-Bolstered by their victory, the Cossack and Tatar forces engaged with the troops of Hetman Mikołaj Potocki and defeated them at the Battle of Korsuń.
+Cossack commander of the Registered Cossacks, Stanisław Krzyczewski defected to the Zaporozhian Host after being ransomed by Bohdan Khmelnytsky from Crimean Tatar captivity.
+Bolstered by their victory, the Zaporozhian Cossack and Crimean Tatar forces engaged with the troops of Hetman Mikołaj Potocki and defeated them at the Battle of Korsun.

 Legacy

 Monuments

-Distinguishing the 350th Anniversary of Khmelnytsky Uprising, a monument commemorating the victory of Cossack and Tatar forces was erected near the village of Zhovto-Oleksandrivka, Kamianske Raion (Dnipropetrovsk Region), depicting two coats of arms: Bohdan Khmelnytsky's and Giray's.
-The monument's authors are an architect Volodymyr Shulha and a sculptor Stepan Zhylyak.
+Distinguishing the 350th Anniversary of Khmelnytsky Uprising, a monument commemorating the victory of Cossack and Tatar forces was erected near the village of Zhovto-Oleksandrivka, Kamianske Raion (Dnipropetrovsk Region), depicting two coats of arms: Bohdan Khmelnytsky's and İslâm III Giray's.
+The monument's authors are an architect Volodymyr Shulha and a sculptor Stepan Zhyliak.